Doctorinna/frontend/README.md

  - result page after all questions are sent

 ## Getting Started
-For project I use Node.js 14, but most of packages works on different versions of node, if you have a problems with sass check https://github.com/sass/node-sass
+For project I use Node.js 14, but most of packages works on different versions of node, if you have a problems with sass [https://github.com/sass/node-sass](check supported version) and use different version of node/node-sass package

 To learn your version of node run: